Ashley Hicks: Personal life

-On 5 September 2015, Hicks married Kathryn 'Katalina' Sharkey also known as Kata Sharkey de Solis (born Houston, Texas, U.S., 31 December 1981, daughter of William T. Sharkey, CPA, and Rosalie Solis).
-Hicks and Sharkey separated in August 2018 and then divorced.
+On 5 September 2015, Hicks married American digital fashion editor Kathryn 'Katalina' Anne Sharkey, better known as Kata de Solis (born 31 December 1981, Houston, Texas), daughter of William T. Sharkey, CPA, and his wife Rosalie Sharkey (née Solis).
+Kata de Solis is the former director of digital marketing for Chanel.
+Hicks and de Solis separated in August 2018 and then divorced at the end of 2018.

 From his second marriage, Hicks has two sons: